peterkhe1999/CheatSheet/OSCP/README.md

 ### Password Spraying

+Obtain the account policy

 ```pwsh
 net accounts
 ```

-The DirectoryEntry constructor can be used with three arguments, including the LDAP path to the domain controller, the username, and the password
+The DirectoryEntry constructor can be used with 3 arguments, including the LDAP path to the domain controller, the username, and the password

 - If the password for the user account is correct, the object creation will be successful
 - If the password is invalid, no object will be created and we will receive an exception

 ```pwsh